Canon 5D Mark III vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark III and G9 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is the Canon 5D Mark III better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.